wordproof/wordproof-timestamp/wordproof-timestamp/readme.txt

 6. WordProof Setup Wizard - Create a free Telos blockchain account.

 == Changelog ==
+= 2.3.0 =
+*Release date: November 9th, 2019*
+* We have included many improvements!
+* Timestamp Standard 0.2.0 is now supported
+* Timestamp your Media using the MediaObjectTimestamp standard
+* Callback didn't come through?
+Retry from your the posts overview
+* The auto stamper tool is more accessible
+* DOM Selector bug is fixed

 = 2.2.0 =
 *Release date: October 12th, 2019*